Gulf Coast League Braves kick-off season

 Among current players at West Villages are starting pitcher Kevin Gausman and outfielder Ender Inciarte.
 Both are doing rehabilitation at CoolToday Park.

-According to the Braves website, Gausman is on the injured list for plantar fasciitis — Gausman will be on the injured list for 10 days.
+According to the Braves website, Gausman is on the injured list for plantar fasciitis and will remain for 10 days.
 Inciarte is dealing with a lower back injury, according to the Atlanta Journal-Constitution.

 Dunn said those in rehabilitation may not be participating with the North Porth minor league squad.